 24 Feb VARIATION Study: Reduced serological response to COVID-19 vaccines in patients with IBD is further diminished by TNF inhibitor therapy

-VARIATION is a prospective multi-centre Irish study aiming to determine the impact of IBD and various medications for treatment of IBD on antibody responses to vaccination against COVID-19.
+VARIATION was a prospective multi-centre Irish study aiming to determine the impact of IBD and various medications for treatment of IBD on antibody responses to vaccination against COVID-19.

 Patients with IBD (n=270) and healthy controls (n=116) were recruited prospectively and quantitative antibody responses assessed following COVID-19 vaccination.
 The impact of IBD and medications for treatment of IBD on vaccine response rates was investigated.

 Patients with IBD have attenuated serological responses to SARS-CoV-2 vaccination.
 Use of anti-TNF therapy negatively affects anti-SP IgG levels further.
 Patients who do not seroconvert following vaccination are a particularly vulnerable cohort.
 Impaired responses to vaccination in our study highlight the importance of booster vaccination programmes for patients with IBD.